-In this School Direct Trainee position you will experience teaching Primary Education across age and ability ranges in a comprehensive secondary school throughout an academic year.
+In this School Direct Trainee position you will experience teaching Primary Education across age and ability ranges in a Primary phase school throughout an academic year.
 Your training will cover a range of curriculum areas with a focus on the key areas of numeracy and literacy.

-In general, we are looking for people who have the potential to become outstanding teachers and school leaders of the future.
+We are looking for people who have the potential to become outstanding teachers and school leaders of the future.
+You should possess a genuine enthusiasm for education and be able to communicate your understanding to others.
 You should be committed to inclusive and comprehensive education and believe passionately in the difference education can make to young peoples’ lives.
-You should possess genuine enthusiasm for Primary Education and be able to communicate your understanding to others.
-Some experience of working with young people will be an advantage.
+Experience of working with young people is not a requirement for entry on to the course, but would be an advantage.

-The School Direct programme will contain elements delivered by the school, the Minster Teaching School Alliance and Nottingham Trent University.
+Our School Direct programme contains elements delivered by the school, the Minster Teaching School Alliance and Nottingham Trent University.
 The programme includes both academic training and assessment as well as extensive classroom practice.
 School Direct delivers practical experience of theoretical approaches delivered by a range of partners.

 In the second term you will undertake a placement in a second school for a period of five weeks.
-This is an opportunity to learn within a different context and share your experiences with other trainees.
+This is an opportunity to experience teaching within another Key Stage, learn within a different context and share your experiences with other trainees.

-Candidates will attend an initial interview by the university to assess their suitability for the course.
+Candidates who submit successful applications will attend an initial interview with Nottingham Trent University to assess their suitability for the course.

-Following a successful university interview, candidates will then be invited to attend an interview at the host or lead school.
-This recruitment process will involve up to a day spent at the school and will include a number of activities designed to assess your aptitude and potential as well as giving you a chance to familiarise yourself with the school and programme.
+Following a successful university interview, candidates will then be invited to attend an interview at their host or lead school.
+This recruitment process will involve up to a day spent at the school and will include a number of activities designed to assess your aptitude and potential as well as giving you a chance to familiarise yourself with the school and programme:

 The criteria we will use at interview to decide whether or not we offer you a place on the course are: